AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-34192-magento-patch-can-t-modify-customers-date-in-certain-format.md

 ---
-description: The MDVA-34192 patch fixes the issue where it is impossible to modify/specify customer date of birth using dd/mm/yyyy format.
-This patch is available when the Quality Patches Tool (QPT) 1.0.16 is installed.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.
+title: "MDVA-34192 patch: can't modify customers date in certain format"
 labels: 2.3.4,2.3.4-p2,2.3.5,2.3.5-p1,2.3.5-p2,2.3.6,QPT 1.0.16,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,date of birth,support tools,Adobe Commerce,cloud infrastructure,on-premises,quality patches for Adobe Commerce,Magento Commerce,Magento Open Source
-title: 'MDVA-34192 patch: can''t modify customers date in certain format'
 ---

-# MDVA-34192 patch: can't modify customers date in certain format

 The MDVA-34192 patch fixes the issue where it is impossible to modify/specify customer date of birth using dd/mm/yyyy format.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.16 is installed.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.3.